tmichniewski/MiniSpark/README.md

   def ++[U](t: Transform[T, U]): Dataset[U] = d transform t
 ```

-The purpose of this method, which is yet another alias to standard - this time Spark - method called `Dataset.transform`
+The purpose of this method, which is yet another alias to standard - this time Spark - method called
-is to be able to compose expressions consisting of a `Dataset` with subsequent `Transform`, when such an expression will
+`Dataset.transform`, is to be able to compose expressions consisting of `Dataset` with subsequent `Transform`, when such
-produce another `Dataset`.
+an expression will produce another `Dataset`.

 ```scala
 val person: Dataset[Person] = spark.read.parquet("person.parquet").as[Person]